 I like Jesty Court, and wouldn’t want to know anybody that didn’t, I will tell you why later.
 It is a small square, tucked away in a corner of London that is hard to find.
 It’s not that maps avoid it, it’s just that the street pattern around it is surprisingly confusing.

 It is lined with elegant houses, built at the beginning of the century before last, has a neat garden in the middle, and the surrounding road is lit with old gas lamps, very old gas lamps.
 As you walk round the square you will see that most of the houses have blue plaques on them, telling of the great and the good who once lived there.
-Though in Jesty Court it is seems that it was just the great who lived there were all very good, notable doctors, philanthropists, reformers – on one corner there was a name I half recognised, when I looked him up I realised where I had seen the name, and what had happened in that house.
+Though in Jesty Court it is seems that the great who lived there were all very good, notable doctors, philanthropists, reformers – on one corner there was a name I half recognised, when I looked him up I realised where I had seen the name, and what had happened in that house.

 Nearly two hundred years ago a group of serious and good men met here, to change the government, to change the country, in time to change the world.
 Not by violent revolution, but by argument, peacefully, and they succeeded.
 They reformed how parliament was elected, then in the new reforming parliament they did wonders, they abolished slavery, they began to reform working conditions, end child labour, end cruelty to animals, and even create parks and gardens in towns and cities.